 The girls are both definitely to watch, and they were recently awarded funds through the Global Kaitiakitanga Project to help them continue developing their businesses.

-10. Rebecca Marie, Founder, Purpose Swimwear
+10. Rebecca Marie, Founder of Purpose Swimwear

 Another 2019 YES National Awards winner, Rebecca Marie, is an up-and-coming young entrepreneur who developed her first brand, Purpose Swimwear, while still in school.
 Her company produces sustainable women’s swimwear from plastic waste such as bottles, bags, and fishing nets collected in the oceans.
 Purpose Swimwear designs are made to fit diverse bodies and styles and are built to last.
 Rebecca, who is currently studying commerce part-time at Victoria University, uses the power of social media to help promote her brand.